 In both infrastructure and building projects, it will be useful to see where technical systems/elements are placed spatially.
 To create an overview of this, do the following:

-- Select Systems & elements as the second tree under Columns (tree)
+- Select Systems & elements for Related objects

 - Click on Show